|Birth name||Abel Tendekayi Muzorewa|

-Muzorewa received part of his education at Hartzel Theological College.
+Muzorewa received part of his education at Hartzel Theological College (Hartzell High School).
 He later received a scholarship to study for a bachelor's degree from the Central Methodist Church in Fayette, Missouri, America.
 He later on earned a masters degree from Scarrit College in Nashville Tennessee before attaining a doctorate in divinity from the Central Methodist Church in Missouri.

 Muzorewa entered national politics in 1971.
 It was after he was requested to lead a new movement, the African National Council; an alliance of followers of the banned Zimbabwe African People's Union (Zapu) and the Zimbabwe African National Union (Zanu).
 In 1975, Muzorewa attended an international Conference in Dar es Salem in which the frontline states led by Julius Nyerere of Tanzania encouraged a united effort against the Rhodesian Front.

 In 1976 Muzorewa went into self-imposed exile in Mozambique, an operational base for "freedom fighters".
 When he returned to Salisbury more than a year later, he was welcomed by a crowd of 100 000.
 He played a prominent part in the 1976 Geneva conference on Rhodesia.
 Eventually, after protracted negotiations with Ian Smith, in 1978 he was able to sign an agreement for majority rule, "the culmination of a hard fight".
 The accord, more favourable to the blacks than that proposed previously by Britain, signaled an end to 90 years of white domination and ushered in the country's first popular elections for all adult blacks in April 1979.

 He won a seat to the House of Assembly in the 1980 elections.

 - Idah Mashonganyika of Zanu PF - 31 506 votes.

 - Abel Tendekayi Muzorewa of UANC - 2876 votes.